nakraft/SCADS-Demo/README.md

 ![](docs/img/SCADSDemoHomePage.png)

 Each of these highlights are ranked by their 'relevance' in summarizing the information within the document.
 However, they are noticeably non-sequitur when displayed in a paragraph format.
 This tends to be the case throughout most generated extractive summaries in produced.
-OCCAMS doesn't reduce this problem any further. **Summarization for SCADS can be found [here](work.ipynb).
+OCCAMS doesn't reduce this problem any further. **Summarization for SCADS can be found [here](work.ipynb)**.

 __Multi-Document Summarization__